isc-projects/stork/doc/install.rst

 Stork uses the `status-get` command to communicate with Kea, and therefore only works with a version of Kea that supports `status-get`, which was introduced in Kea 1.7.3 and backported to 1.6.3.

-Stork requires the premium ``Host Commands (host_cmds)`` hook library to be loaded by the Kea instance to retrieve host reservations stored in an external database.
-Stork does work without the Host Commands hook library, but will not be able to display host reservations.
-Stork can retrieve host reservations stored locally in the Kea configuration without any additional hook libraries.
+Stork requires the premium ``Host Commands (host_cmds)`` hooks library to be loaded by the Kea instance to retrieve host reservations stored in an external database.
+Stork does work without the Host Commands hooks library, but will not be able to display host reservations.
+Stork can retrieve host reservations stored locally in the Kea configuration without any additional hooks libraries.

-Stork requires the open source ``Stat Commands (stat_cmds)`` hook library to be loaded by the Kea instance to retrieve lease statistics.
-Stork does work without the Stat Commands hook library, but will not be able to show pool utilization and other statistics.
+Stork requires the open source ``Stat Commands (stat_cmds)`` hooks library to be loaded by the Kea instance to retrieve lease statistics.
+Stork does work without the Stat Commands hooks library, but will not be able to show pool utilization and other statistics.

 For the ``Stork Server``, a PostgreSQL database (https://www.postgresql.org/) version 11 or later is required.
 It may work with